microsoftgraph/microsoft-graph-docs/content/get-started/uwp.md

 The [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client) contains classes and methods that make it easy to authenticate users through the v2.0 authentication endpoint.

-1. In the Solution Explorer right-click the project name and select **Manage NuGet Packages...**
+1. In the Solution Explorer, right-click the project name and select **Manage NuGet Packages...**
 2. Click Browse and search for Microsoft.Identity.Client.
 3. Select the latest version of the Microsoft Authentication Library and click **Install**.